lolaraji/minty-expresso/README.md

 # Installation #
 ## Dependencies ##
-In order to install minty-expresso, you'll need to have NodeJS installed.
+In order to install Minty Expresso, you'll need to have NodeJS installed.
 You can get it completely for free here:
   * https://nodejs.org/en/

 Once you've installed NodeJS, you'll need to install express & nodemon using the following terminal commands: